 Voicemail helps you avoid missing calls while you are on the move

-- When choosing a system, consider sound quality, whether you can operate the system remotely, and any time limits on incoming messages.
+- When choosing a voicemail system for your business, consider sound quality, whether you can operate the system remotely, and any time limits on incoming messages.

 Smartphones are the obvious way to stay in touch on the move

-- Smartphones may increase your total spending on telecoms, but the payoffs extend far beyond the ability to make calls while on the move.
+- Providing staff with smartphones may increase your total spending on telecoms, but the payoffs extend far beyond the ability to make calls while on the move.

 - A wide range of calling plans include unlimited calls between people within your business, inclusive data, reduced international rates, cheaper off-peak calls or free text messages.
 Evaluate your needs carefully before signing a contract.